Reduced-Order Surrogates for Forced Flexible Mesh Coastal-Ocean Models: Parameters

 \subsubsection{Øresund}

 For PODMLP, the MLP propagator has two hidden layers of dimension 115, corresponding to the output dimension from the autoencoder.
-For the KAE, the state autoencoder is linear, while the forcing autoencoder is nonlinear.
-The encoder layers have dimension 120, 120, 50.
+For PODGRU, some extra hyper-parameters specific to the architecture and to the Darts forecasting models \citep{darts} are: \texttt{input\_chunk\_length=24}, \texttt{training\_length=35}, \texttt{hidden\_dim=180}, \texttt{n\_rnn\_layers=2}, and \texttt{dropout=0.05}.
+Interestingly, the hyper-parameter optimization found that an input length of 24 time-steps, corresponding exactly to two tidal-periods of 12 hours the Øresund area, was optimal for the GRU.
+For the KAE, the state autoencoder is linear, while the forcing encoder is nonlinear with layers of dimension 120, 120, 50.